Urigo/angular-meteor/README.md

 ## Usage
 ### Partial templates
-A template is defined using the template tags (this could be in a standalone .html or be a part of a .html)
+A template is defined using the template tags (this could be in a standalone .html or included in another .html)

     <template name="partial">
       <h1>Hello, World!</h1>
     </template>

-To invoke the template, you can use either AngularJS (You must use single quotations within the double quotations):
+To invoke the template, you can use either AngularJS (must use single quotations within the double quotations):

     <div ng-include="'partial.html'"></div>

-Or Handlebars
+Or Handlebars:

     {{> partial}}